farshaddev/weather-pulse/README.md

 # Weather Pulse

-Weather Pulse is a React portfolio project that offers real-time weather information, featuring a Leaflet map, autocomplete, and various weather details.
+Weather Pulse is a React project that offers real-time weather information, featuring a Leaflet map, autocomplete, and various weather details.
 The application is fully responsive, with a toggle menu, theme switcher, and PWA support.
 Developed in TypeScript and tested with Cypress for end-to-end functionality.

 ## Developer Note